nk-gears/pucc-cli/README.md

 Makes Custom Connector Authoring a Joyful one via Cli - Targetted for Power Automate - Custom Connectors

+Note : can also be used for 2.0 swagger authoring

 ### Work in Progress

 ### Why this ?